Jan Kjellström

 Having played host to several British Championships and other major events over the years - including the JK Long back in 1978 - Wharncliffe has proven itself as a rock-hard area, ideal for this year's JK Long.

-The boulders strewn on the slopes beneath Wharncliffe's gritstone edges and the areas of intricately contoured former mine workings both demand careful fine navigation, testing even the strongest of competitors!
-Atop the crags is an expanse of open moorland, and further east the area also includes Wheata Woods with its abundance of thickets, completing the mosaic of different terrain types in Wharncliffe.
+The boulders strewn on the slopes beneath Wharncliffe's gritstone edges and the areas of intricately contoured former mine workings both demand careful fine navigation.
+Atop the crags is an expanse of open moorland, and further east the area also includes Wheata Woods with its abundance of thickets, completing Wharncliffe's mosaic of different terrains.

-I always felt like orienteering on Wharncliffe was a true test of how good an all-round orienteer you are, as it tests every technical and physical skill you need, and nothing comes easily.
-I kept coming back for more and more training here when I lived in Sheffield, hoping that perhaps next time I would finally conquer it.
+I always felt like orienteering on Wharncliffe was a true test of how good an all-round orienteer you are, as it tests every technical and physical skill and nothing comes easily.
+I kept coming back for more training here when I lived in Sheffield, hoping that perhaps next time I would finally conquer it.

 Matt Crane